phauer/svg-buddy/README.md

 `svg-buddy` downloads the fonts not directly from [Google Fonts](https://fonts.google.com/) but from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/) which is a wrapper around Google Fonts providing a better API.

-# System Requirements
+# System Requirements and Installation

+Go to [releases](https://github.com/phauer/svg-buddy/releases).
+There are two files available.

 - Linux users can use the native executable `svg-buddy`.
 - Windows and Mac users need a Java 11 Runtime (JRE) on their system.
-Next, they can use the `svg-buddy.jar` to execute the tool.
+Next, they can use the `svg-buddy.jar` to execute the tool via the `java` command.

 # Usage